Memory Asymmetry Creates Heteroclinic Orbits to Nash Equilibrium in Learning in Zero-Sum Games: Algorithm

-These continuous-time dynamics of the MMGA algorithm are useful for the theoretical treatment as it allows for classical stability analysis and numerical integration.
+These continuous-time dynamics of the MMGA algorithm are useful for the theoretical treatment as they allow for classical stability analysis and numerical integration.

-\section{Theoretical results}
+\section{Theoretical Results}

-In this section, we analyze learning dynamics under asymmetric memory numbers between the players.
-To simplify the theoretical treatment, we first establish several assumptions for the games, such as payoff matrices and numbers of actions and memories.
-Next, we provide a static analysis of these games and derive the analytical formulation of the Nash equilibrium.
-Finally, we prove that the equilibria of learning dynamics are locally asymptotically stable.
-In this section, we present only the proof sketch for each theorem, while detailed proofs can be found in Appendix~\ref{AS01}.
+In this section, we analyze learning dynamics under asymmetric memory lengths between the players.
+To simplify theoretical treatments, we first establish several assumptions for the games, such as payoff matrix, action number, and memory length.
+Next, we derive the Nash equilibrium in these games and compare this equilibrium with the original Nash equilibrium in games without memory.
+Finally, we analyze the dynamics of learning.
+We prove that the fixed points of learning dynamics are divided into stable and unstable ones.
+Thus, heteroclinic dynamics diverging from unstable fixed points and converging to stable ones are drawn.
+In this section, we present only the proof sketch for each theorem, while detailed proofs can be found in Technical Appendix~A.